Stacks methods may include "post-conditions" or "clarity values". You can find definitions on how to construct them in JSON below.

 asset: `${string}.${string}::${string}`, // address with contract name suffix with asset suffix, Stacks c32-encoded

-assetId: object, // Clarity value
+assetId: object, // Any Clarity value (represented as JSON)

-Clarity values
+}Clarity values

 int